Did you know that you can paint floor tiles?! Well you definitely can and below is a full tutorial on how to paint tile floor in a bathroom!

-A small tip during this process is to wear really clean socks or shoes to avoid little fuzzies or dirt on your floor while you paint.
+A small tip during this process of painting tile floors, is to wear really clean socks or shoes to avoid little fuzzies or dirt on your floor while you paint.
 You can also keep a sticky lint roller or vacuum with a brush attachment nearby as well to clear away any fuzzies that appear before you begin painting!

 5. Add water based polyurethane over paint on tile floor